fetchai/carpark_agent/README.md

     sudo apt-get update
     sudo apt-get dist-upgrade

+Occasionally I have found that this last line doesn't work properly and halfway through the installation, I get an error message saying something like "unable to install....".
+If this happens, I found that just re-entering the last line again and letting it run fixed the problem.
+Warning: If you continue with these instructions after errors have caused this previous step to fail, you will encounter many more problems down the line.

-once everything is installed you need to reboot.
+Once everything is installed you need to reboot.
 You can do this from the terminal.

     sudo reboot